An Interview with Ainsley Chapman, Outreach Director

-I Am Maggie’s is a series that spotlights the faces of The Magdalen House, from Alumna and Peer Recovery Program participants, to Volunteers, Donors, and beyond.
+I Am Maggie’s is a series that spotlights the faces of The Magdalen House, from Alumna and Community members, to Volunteers, Donors, and beyond.
 Meet the people who make it possible for us to help women achieve sobriety and sustain recovery from alcoholism at no cost and based on 12-Step spiritual principles.

 Give us some background on your journey to sobriety and staying involved at the House:

 On July 21st, 2014 I completed my 14-day stay in The Magdalen House’s First Step Program.
 The staff and meeting chairs continuously encouraged me to “stay close to Maggie’s” when I was a client.
 My journey wasn’t over after my two-week stay…it was just the beginning of a lifetime of recovery.
 When I first got sober I didn’t have a car, I didn’t have a job, and I had just moved into a sober living house.
 I was starting my life over from the ground up, but this time I was going to do it with God’s direction.
 So, I did whatever I had to do to get back to Maggie’s – whether by bus or by foot, rain or shine.
 Fast-forward four years later and I am honored to be the Program Director here at Maggie’s and to share my experience as it relates to staying close to the House.